acard6/CS225-final-project/proposal.md

        	The graph coloring algorithm and rendering will be implemented once the overall structure of the graph is completed.
 Team members will also write test cases to thoroughly test the code in various aspects.
 Past tests will be improved upon and cleaned.

     Week 5: Zazz
-       	Polish off any components and add face lighting if time is available.
+       	Polish off any unfinished components and revise and add more test cases.

 Signatures:

 Sasha Bilenkyi
 Alan Cardiel
+Sean Womack